femgineer/website/wp-content/plugins/customize-login-image/readme.txt

 == Screenshots ==

-1. You can specify the logo image and clickthrough link on the options page.
+1. New interface where you can also show IP and/or hostname on login screen.
+2. Example of login screen.
+3. Interface of version 2 and earlier.

 == Installation ==